habibdefunc/habibdefunc/README.md

 # Hi There, I'm Habib Ritonga 👋

-#### I'm new web developer want to dedicated my skills to people or communities around me.
-So if you want collaborating with me, please to connect with me through my       socials listed up above.
-Check out my projects down below, and kindly leave a star (or "like") if you found anything I've made useful.
-Looking forward to               connecting with you! ❤️
+#### I'm a web developer eager to showcase my projects to find exciting opportunities or connect with like-minded individuals for collaboration.
+If you're interested in working together or exploring my work, feel free to reach out to me through my social links above.
+Check out my projects below, and don't hesitate to leave a star (or 'like') if you find something inspiring or useful.
+Looking forward to building something amazing with you! ❤️

 - 💞️ I’m looking to a partner in code 👀.
 - 📫 My Portfolio?? : https://habibfunc.vercel.app